alexeyinkin/eb-1a/2-petition/README.md

 My reading of the policy on this criterion was that it required human selection of my works as the key factor.
-Sheer view statistics was insufficient because an officer would not know what to compare my figures with, nor could they know that the views were organic and not generated by robots or advertising campaigns.
+Sheer view statistics were insufficient because an officer would not know what to compare my figures with, nor could they know that the views were organic and not generated by robots or advertising campaigns.